 Please Note: If your itinerary says that Dublin is a 'Tendered' port then you are probably stopping in Dun Laoghaire, not Dublin port.
 Check both cruise schedules to make sure.

-Taxi to town is around 9 Euro (fixed rate).
-If you cruise line charges for the shuttle, taking a taxi might be a better option, if you are traveling in a small group.
+Taxi to town is around 12.50 Euro.
+If you cruise line charges for a shuttle (around 10 Euro), taking a taxi might be a better option, if you are traveling in a small group.

 It is a one mile walk from the Dublin cruise terminal to the nearest Luas (Tram) stop at The Point.
 Return fare to Abbey (5 stops /alight adjacent to O'Connell Street) is currently €3.30.
 Exit Cruise Terminal on Ocean pier onto Alexander Road.
 Turn left.
 Continue to end of Road and turn left again.
 Walking towards the river, the Luas stop is on your right - close to the big wheel.
 Every 10 minutes.

 You can pick up the Hop on Hop off buses on O'Connell Street.

 Dublin Airport is conveniently located about 10 km north of Dublin city center.

 Cruise calendar for this port and where you will be docked.